kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#/tab }}
 {{#tab IONOS Cloud}}

-You need to build your own image in order to use it with the IONOS Cloud provider.
+A ClusterAPI compatible image must be available in your IONOS Cloud contract.
-For instructions on how to build a compatible image see our [docs](https://github.com/ionos-cloud/cluster-api-provider-ionoscloud/blob/main/docs/custom-image.md)
+For instructions on how to build a compatible Image, see [our docs](https://github.com/ionos-cloud/cluster-api-provider-ionoscloud/blob/main/docs/custom-image.md).

 ```bash
 export IONOS_TOKEN=<your-token>